Highlights:

 Self-guided kayak tours in the surrounding archipelago.
 A wide choice of options for exploring the beautiful island landscape is available.
 Distance covered and level of challenge is entirely flexible depending on factors such as your level of experience/fitness and wind/weather conditions.
 For novices or families, there is accessible paddling close to shore, while more experienced paddlers can choose to explore further afield.

-Depending on the tour option chosen, you may be combining cabin or guest house accommodation with additional night(s) camping, giving the flexibility to spend some nights under canvas, camping wild beneath the stars.
+Depending on the tour option chosen, you may be combining cabin accommodation with additional night(s) camping, giving the flexibility to spend some nights under canvas, camping wild beneath the stars.

 Departure

-- Option 4 - Guest House on the Mainland: Please check out of the guest house by 12.00.
+• Option 4 - Cabin on the Mainland: Please check out of your cabin by 12.00.
+You are welcome to use your kayak equipment for the full day (until 17.00).

 Minimum duration 3 days/2 nights, extra days optional.